 sudo yum clean all sudo yum update

 Congratulations!
 You have successfully installed Dropbear.
-Thanks for using this tutorial for installing Dropbear SSH in CentOS system.
-For additional help or useful information, we recommend you to check the official Dropbear web site.
+Thanks for using this tutorial for installing Dropbear SSH in the CentOS system.
+For additional help or useful information, we recommend you check the official Dropbear website.